Bogdanp/personal-website/content/page/talks.md

 | [Async Tasks with Dramatiq]  | 2017 | An intro talk to [Dramatiq], my task processing library for Python.                                               |

 ## Screencasts

-Occasionally, I like to record screencasts where I ramble about some thing I've done recently.
-Some highlights:

 | Title                          | Year | Description                                                                                                           |
 |:-------------------------------|------|-----------------------------------------------------------------------------------------------------------------------|